 Please note that this tour is running under the Health & Safety guidelines of WTTC as well as local advisories.
 We take very seriously our responsibility to, to the best of our ability, prevent the spread of COVID-19.
 You can read our full Health & Safety Policy here.

-Explore some of the unique and amazing parts of the city with us: Fisherman's Wharf, North Beach, Chinatown, the Financial District, Civic Center, Union Square and Lombard Street are all on the itinerary!
+An insider’s view of San Francisco's eclectic downtown neighborhoods.
+Explore some of the unique and amazing parts of the city with us: Fisherman's Wharf, North Beach, Chinatown, the Financial District and Union Square are all on the itinerary!

 There will be a stop for lunch at the Ferry Building Marketplace.
 You can purchase your lunch there from a variety of options.

 It is important to arrive at the tour starting location at least 10-15 minutes prior to the start time, as we do start the tour promptly.
 It would be unfair for the others if we need to wait for those that are late.
 We cannot guarantee you’ll be able to find your tour group if you are late.